AherRahul/portfolio-v1/content/articles/08-low-level-design/specification.md

 ---
-title: "Specification"
+title: Specification
-description: "Specification is a reusable way to solve a common design problem.
-It gives you a proven structure so your code stays clean as it grows."
+description: Specification is a reusable way to solve a common design problem.
+  It gives you a proven structure so your code stays clean as it grows.
-datePublished: 2026-02-02
+datePublished: 2026-02-27
-dateModified: 2026-02-02
+dateModified: 2026-02-27
 topics:
   - lld
 courseName: 08-low-level-design
 showOnArticles: false
+published: true
 ---

 ## Specification